nhsuk/nhsuk-frontend/.github/CONTRIBUTING.md

 ### Running the code

-- Open terminal.app (Mac), or Command Prompt (Windows)
+- Open terminal (Mac), or command prompt (Windows)
-- Clone the repo: `git clone https://github.com/nhsuk/frontend.git` and whilst in the project directory, install the required npm packages with: `npm install`
+- Clone the repo: `git clone https://github.com/nhsuk/frontend.git frontend` and whilst in the project directory `cd frontend`, install the required npm packages with: `npm install`
 - Run the project in development mode `npm run watch` and visit <a href="http://localhost:3000">http://localhost:3000</a>

 ### Making changes